-In addition, we are from time to time subject to various claims and lawsuits incidental to our business.
+We are from time to time subject to various claims and lawsuits incidental to our business.
 In the opinion of management, currently outstanding claims and lawsuits will not, individually or in the aggregate, have a material adverse effect on our financial position, results of operations or cash flows.